brown-ccv/w3d-translator/docs/Writing3D.md

 The `Root` GameObject contains a script, `SceneManager.cs`, which takes a reference to the "Complete XR Origin Set Up" and "MVRManager" prefab variants.
 It is what handles the enabling/disabling of the two based on the deployment.
 "Complete XR Origin Set Up" is enabled when running in an HMD, "MVRManager" is enabled when running in the CAVE.

 The conditional compilation (UNITY_EDITOR, UNITY_STANDALONE, or UNITY_ANDROID) is determined in `SceneManager.Awake`.
+XR is enabled if running in UNITY_EDITOR or UNITY_ANDROID.
+If running in UNITY_STANDALONE then MVR is enabled.

+MVR checks to see if a command line argument is passed (`--config [file path]`) and

 ```mermaid
 graph TD;